yash-tatvic/amplitude-dev-center/docs/data/sources/snowflake.md

 ## Data fields

-You must include the mandatory fields for the data type when creating the SQL query.
+Include the mandatory fields for the data type when you create the SQL query.
 These tables outline the mandatory and optional fields for each data type.
-Other supported fields can be found in [HTTP V2 API documentation](/analytics/apis/http-v2-api/#keys-for-the-event-argument) (events) and [Identify API documentation](/analytics/apis/identify-api/#identification-parameter-keys) (user properties).
-Any column not in the list should be added to either `event_properties` or `user_properties`, otherwise it will get ignored.
+Find a list of other supported fields for events in the [HTTP V2 API documentation](/analytics/apis/http-v2-api/#keys-for-the-event-argument) and  for user properties in the [Identify API documentation](/analytics/apis/identify-api/#identification-parameter-keys).
+Add any columns not in those lists to either `event_properties` or `user_properties`, otherwise it's ignored.

 ### Events
 <!-- vale off-->